BadmWe/dspyt-webpage/dspyt/posts/simple-returns-log-return-and-volatility-simple-introduction.md

 excerpt: "In this blog post we are introducing the concepts of log returns vs simple returns, realized volatility and realized variance."
 cover_image: "/images/posts/logreturns/pexels-andrew-neel-9067435-e1629301269244.webp"
 time_read: "5 min"
-tags: ["python", "finance", "log-return", "econometrics"]
+tags: ["Python", "finance", "log-return", "econometrics"]
 ---

 In this blog post we are going to introduce the concepts of log returns vs simple returns and realized volatility.